AstrobioMike/bit/README.md

 conda activate bit
 ```

-Each command has a help menu accessible by either entering the command alone or by providing `-h` as the only argument.
-Once installed, you can see all available commands by entering `bit-` and pressing tab twice.
+Once installed, each subcommand has a help menu accessible by either entering the command alone or by providing `-h` as the only argument.
+You can see an overview of all available subcommands by running `bit` by itself.

 ---